J.D., University of Virginia School of Law, 1999

 Representing major investment funds in dispute with Republic of Argentina over defaulted sovereign debt, including multiple appeals to the Second Circuit, proceedings before the Supreme Court, and remand proceedings before the district court.

-Representing Indenture Trustee on behalf of bondholders in dispute with Chesapeake Energy Corporation over certain high-yield bonds.
-Obtained Second Circuit reversal of adverse decision by the district court; currently handling remand proceedings regarding proper remedy.
+Represented Indenture Trustee on behalf of bondholders in dispute with Chesapeake Energy Corporation over certain high-yield bonds.
+Obtained Second Circuit reversal of adverse decision by the district court; successfully handled ensuing remedial proceedings in the district court and on further appeal.

-Representing major bank in post-trial proceedings and expected appeal of multi-million-dollar fraud judgment, and Rule 60(b) proceedings.
+Represented major bank in post-trial proceedings, appeal of multi-million-dollar fraud judgment, and Rule 60(b) proceedings.

 Represented consortium of distressed-debt investors in appeal of confirmation of Chapter 11 reorganization plan and appeal of 507(b) superpriority administrative expense claim.